adi-gor/Messaging-App/README.md

 # DirectSocial
 Send private messages and documents to other users of the site.
+Search for keywords in a message by going to /search route in the backend and making GET request.
+For Example: /search?search=hello.